Hasbro launches special edition Steph Curry action figure - NewsBreak

 Hasbro and the NBA have teamed up to release a new line of Starting Lineup "First Edition" action figures.

-Curry joins seven other NBA players—Lebron James, Giannis Antetokounmpo, Luka Dončić, Joel Embiid, Ja Morant, Trae Young and Jayson—as part of Starting Lineup Series 1 line.
+Curry joins seven other NBA players — Lebron James, Giannis Antetokounmpo, Luka Dončić, Joel Embiid, Ja Morant, Trae Young and Jayson Tatum as part of Starting Lineup Series 1 line.

 The superstar point guard's figure comes clad in his Warriors "Icon Edition" jersey, as well as his Curry Flow 9 Under Armour shoes.